andrewdc92/ip-tracker/README.md

 Just click the link and it will render your approximate location.
 Mobile results will vary if you're connected to 3g/4g/LTE.

 I could have utilized the built-in HTML geolocation feature instead of the API, but that requires the user to accept permission.
 I wanted this to serve as a simple educational resource for showing the metadata that is attached an IP address.

+The optional challenge here was to create a custom directive, so I went an unconventional route to pursue the challenge.
+I ran the majority of the logic through a custom directive instead of a controller to run the API request.